cloudstax/firecamp/BUILD_YOUR_IMAGES.md

 3. Create your own bucket for the CloudFormation templates.

 Firstly, update the packaging/aws-cloudformation/init.sh to use your docker images.
 Update the "org" in init.sh to "mydockeraccount/".
+Modify ContainerDefinitions in firecamp-ecs.template to match your docker account name.
 Currently the swarm init binary is put in the cloudstax s3 bucket.
 Please change to your bucket as well.

 Then you could upload the templates to your bucket.
 For example, your bucket name is "mybucket".
 - Upload Linux Bastion template: upload https://github.com/aws-quickstart/quickstart-linux-bastion/scripts to mybucket/linux/bastion/latest/scripts, and https://github.com/aws-quickstart/quickstart-linux-bastion/templates to mybucket/linux/bastion/latest/templates.